 Last Wednesday, on my way back from the Kenyan consulate, I stopped at St. Bartholomew Church at Park Avenue and East 51st Street.
 I had applied for a visa to Kenya, and submitting the application wasn’t easy: two visits to the post office, where they had to lecture me about the difference between Priority Mail and Express Mail; a separate visit to Chase Bank at the UN, because, apparently, you need a cashier’s check no matter what the Web site says; and three extra searches through metal detectors at the consulate.
 In the heat, I stopped at St. Bart’s to rest.
 To pray.
 To pee.
 Perchance to dream.

-After relieving myself spiritually and physically and collecting the appropriate number of brochures to look legit, I left the church with its cavernous coolness and followed a zigzag route toward Central Park.
+After relieving myself spiritually and physically and taking some brochures to look legit, I left the church with its cavernous coolness and followed a zigzag route toward Central Park.
 I was headed to Fordham University’s Lincoln Center campus, where I planned on having lunch and doing more relieving.

 So, there I was plotting my imaginary hypotenuse from St. Bart’s to Lincoln Center, minding my own business at a traffic light, when I came upon–how can I put this–my own version of Beatrice at the bridge, Juliet at the balcony, Helen at the parapet, the girl from Ipanema.
 This version was not stunning but divine, angelic.
 I was the one who was stunned, so much so that what happened next can only be described as temporary insanity.